LemonIsANicePerson/IcecreamDelivery-wiki/manual.md

 # Artists read the following in order

-## these were kindly prepared by Lemon, the true best girl.
+## these were kindly prepared by Lemon, the best deliveryer man.

 [Main guidelines](https://github.com/USRDiscordBots/IcecreamDelivery-wiki/blob/master/guidelines.md)